Agony Again

 Agony Again is a British sitcom that aired on BBC1 in 1995.
-Starring Maureen Lipman, it is the sequel to Agony, an ITV sitcom that aired from 1979 to 1981, produced by the BBC after ITV turned it down; It had originally been pitched as a radio version for Radio 4.
+Starring Maureen Lipman, it is the sequel to Agony, an ITV sitcom that aired from 1979 to 1981.
+It was produced by the BBC after ITV turned it down; it had originally been pitched as a radio version for Radio 4.
 Agony Again was written by Carl Gorham, Michael Hatt, and Amanda Swift.